 To be successful in this job, you will excel in these areas:

-- Relationship Building: You develop and maintain strong, collaborative relationships with a diverse group of local and statewide community members.
+Relationship Building: You develop and maintain strong, collaborative relationships with a diverse group of local and statewide community members.
 You are attentive and empathetic to the communities we serve, regardless of race, ethnicity, class, gender, or ability, and can identify shared values across communities for collective growth.
 You can build authentic relationships through authenticity and reliability, continuously uplifting others and their goals.
-You are comfortable and experienced in public speaking to a group about sexual and reproductive health topics.
+You are comfortable and experienced in public speaking to a group.

 Inclusive and Collaborative Leadership: You approach leadership with a “power with” mindset that recognizes the impact power hierarchies have in different settings.
 You can learn from others, see and hear other perspectives, and step in or step back as necessary.
 You are reliable and accountable, always transparent about your abilities, capacities, and expectations.
 You honor the time and commitments of others while inspiring them to meet goals.